 IDFA DocLab is a festival program for new media within the International Documentary Film Festival Amsterdam(IDFA).
 The mission of IDFA DocLab is to showcase interactive documentaries and other new digital artforms that succesfully push the boundaries of documentary storytelling in the age of the interface.
 Projects are curated and presented online, as well as during live cinema events, exhibitions, workshops and industry panels.

-Besides co-organizing new initiatives, such as the PhotoStories conference, IDFA DocLab occasionally also commissions new works.
+Besides co-organizing new initiatives, such as the PhotoStories conference, IDFA DocLab also commissions new works (often in collaboration with De Brakke Grond).
 Examples include the Moments of Innovation project (in collaboration with M.I.T.
-Open DocLab and Upian) and the Robots in Residence project by Alexander Reben and Brent Hoff (in collaboration with De Brakke Grond).
+Open DocLab and Upian), the Robots in Residence project by Alexander Reben and the Emotional Arcade by Brent Hoff.

-IDFA DocLab and the Interactive Reality Program take place during IDFA in Amsterdam, from 21-26 November 2013.
+The IDFA DocLab exhibition, Interactive Conference, live cinema events and DocLab Academy all take place during IDFA in Amsterdam, from 15-26 November 2017.

 The IDFA DocLab Competition, live cinema events and exhibition program is open to all kinds of digital non-fiction experiences, ranging from interactive stories and data art to multimedia journalism, immersive installations, virtual reality projects and live performance.